darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 These controls allow post-processing after the tone mapping operation, to fine-tune the result.
 Since they are applied after the tone mapping, they are _display-referred_ operations, and can result in clipping.
 Use them carefully.
 Middle gray is not preserved when using these sliders.

-offset
-: Brighten or darken the image by shifting brightness up or down.
-Contrary to many implementations, only blacks are fully affected, and the effect is gradually reduced with increasing brightness; whites are not affected at all.
-It is important to note that the brightness range below the selected _relative black exposure_ (see _Input exposure range_ below) cannot be recovered using this control; also, valued pushed to black using the _offset_ control cannot be brightened using _slope_.
-Negative values can crush shadows; positive values can produce a faded look.

 slope
 : A simple multiplication of brightness.
 Values above 1 brighten the image, increase contrast, and can lead to blown highlights; those below darken the image and reduce contrast.
 Black is not affected by this slider.

+offset
+: Brightens or darkens the image by shifting brightness up or down.
+Contrary to many implementations, only blacks are fully affected, and the effect is gradually reduced with increasing brightness; whites are not affected at all.
+It is important to note that the brightness range below the selected _relative black exposure_ (see _Input exposure range_ below) cannot be recovered using this control; also, valued pushed to black using the _offset_ control cannot be brightened using _slope_.
+Negative values crush shadows (they move the black point to the right along the x-axis); positive values can produce a faded look (they lift the black point along the y-axis).

 power
 : Affects brightness and contrast.
 Values above 1 make the image darker and compress shadows; those below 1 brighten the image, opening up shadows.
 The black and white points are not affected.